camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 .. note::

-     For MapServer 6.0.x, the default value and the pattern definition are placed in the METADATA block instead of the VALIDATION one.
+     For MapServer 6.4.0 and above, the default value and the pattern definition are placed in the VALIDATION block instead of the METADATA one.
      The validation pattern uses a slightly different metadata name::

         METADATA
             "default_s_<variable>" "<default_value>"
-            "s_<variable>_validation_pattern" "<validation_pattern>"
+            "s_<variable>" "<validation_pattern>"
         END

 Now in ``LAYER`` place ``%s_<variable>%`` where you want to